-The original Sweet Potato Biscuits Recipe came from a very old. favorite cookbook.
+The original Sweet Potato Biscuits Recipe came from a very old, favorite cookbook.

-I wanted a breakfast biscuit instead of the original, which seemed to me more like cake than bread.
+I wanted a Sweet Potato Biscuits Recipe more suitable with breakfast foods like scrambled eggs than the original, which seemed more like a cake than bread to me.

 potatoes from water and place in a colander to drain and cool.
-When

 cooled enough to handle remove outer peelings and mash while still

 flour into a medium size mixing bowl or whatever container you use to

 Mix together with a fork or your fingers while keeping in your little flour well.

 Then add the slightly warm (thoroughly drained) potatoes and mix all that into your well.

 start mixing and pulling in a little flour at a time into the center

 Sprinkle some of the 1/2 cup flour onto a pastry cloth (I use a clean kitchen linen cloth) or whatever you roll dough on.

 You may need to flour your dough and cloth, turning the dough over a few times while you knead.

 want your biscuits to contain as little flour as possible to keep their

-(Make sure your dough has enough flour under it to prevent it from sticking when you cut your biscuits.)
+Make sure your dough has enough flour under it to prevent it from sticking when you cut your biscuits.

 When all flour has been used up and dough is ready for cutting, pat down dough or roll to about 3/4 inch thickness.

 pan and bake in a preheated oven 400F.
 12-15 minutes until done.

 Remove from baking pan when done and brush tops and bottoms with melted butter.
-This keeps them soft.